Wigder/fightin_words/README.md

 [![DOI](https://zenodo.org/badge/175908432.svg)](https://zenodo.org/badge/latestdoi/175908432)

 # fightin_words
 A packaged Python 3 implementation of the weighted log-odds-ratio method from Monroe et al., 2008.
 This code was based on Jack Hessel's original Python 2 script.
 See references section for more details.

-Dependencies
----
-numpy

-scikit-learn

 Installing
 ---